eecs110/spring2020/pages/_assignments/hw1.md

 ## Part 1: Install Python and IDLE

+{: .blockquote-no-margin}
+> **NOTE:** If you have any issues installing Python or IDLE, contact the peer mentor who runs the tutorial session you signed up for.
+You are also welcome to attend any of the course office hours to get help.

 We will use the Python 3 programming language and **IDLE**, which is Python's Integrated Development and Learning Environment.

 Download the latest version (3.8.2) of python here: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>